Optimizing the Efficiency of First-Order Methods for Decreasing the Gradient of Smooth Convex Functions

 \end{proof} \end{lemma}

-In~\cite{taylor:17:ssc,kim:17:otc}, first-order methods that have the two types of worst-case behaviors in Lemma~\ref{lem:worst}, associated with Huber and quadratic functions respectively, were found to have an optimal worst-case bound among a certain subset of first-order methods.
+The iterates of OGM-G for the Huber worst-case function $\phi_1$ stay in one side of the affine region of the function, while those for the quadratic worst-case function $\phi_2$ always overshoot the optimum.
+These are extreme cases, and it is notable that some other first-order methods also have two such worst-case iterative behaviors.
+Specifically, in~\cite{taylor:17:ssc,kim:17:otc}, first-order methods that have such two types of worst-case iterative behaviors in Lemma~\ref{lem:worst}, associated with Huber and quadratic functions, respectively, were found to have an optimal worst-case bound among a certain subset of first-order methods.
 This leads us to conjecture that the exact worst-case bound~\eqref{eq:ogmg,rate} of OGM-G may be optimal, but proving it remains an open problem.

-\subsection{Worst-case Rate Behaviors of OGM-G under Initial Distance Condition}
+\subsection{\bf Worst-Case Rate Behaviors of OGM-G under Initial Distance Condition}